Tasmanian pharmacist immunisation program guidelines

 It is essential that pharmacists administering vaccines to children are familiar with the additional clinical and communication skills required to administer vaccines to younger children.

-It is strongly recommended that APIs access additional training opportunities, such as those available from the Melbourne Vaccine Education Centre, Health Ed and the National Centre for Immunisation Research and Surveillance.
+It is strongly recommended that APIs access additional training opportunities, such as those available from Health Ed and the National Centre for Immunisation Research and Surveillance.

 In accordance with Regulation 82(e) of the Poisons Regulations 2018 an experienced AI (minimum of two years recent clinical experience in the administration of vaccines and compliant with all training requirements), may only supervise the administration of a vaccine by another health practitioner when the other health practitioner is undertaking an approved immunisation education program or has been approved to administer vaccines specified by the DPH.